namanambu/Project1BDD/README.md

 - Any named hospital must have at least one position available
 - Ties between equally optimal assignments are broken arbitrarily, with priority given to unique solution choices
 - Objective considers rankings only and no other factors
-- Assumes reasonable penalty for “no match” so it is only chosen if necessary **explicitly define the value - Jonathan**
-- The difference between rank 1 and 2 is treated the same as between 2 and 3 **what? - Jonathan**
 - Hungarian algorithm always produces a solution
 - If multiple optimal solutions exist, the particular assignment chosen depends on how zeros are marked/traversed in the algorithm
 - Hungarian is fine for small or medium test cases but could become slow for very large datasets **quantitative size and duration - Jonathan**